dwightware4/vendrio/README.md

 ### Phase 1: User Authentication, Post Model, and JSON API (1.5 days)

-In Phase 1 I will implement user authentication to permit login, logout, and user account creation.
-I will store the passwords as a hashed digest using BCrypt, and will create a Dashboard page that logged in users will be direct to upon successfully logging in or creating a new account.I will then build a full JSON API for Posts.
+Phase 1 will implement user authentication to permit login, logout, and user account creation.
+I will store the passwords as a hashed digest using BCrypt, and will create a Dashboard page that logged in users will be directed to upon successfully logging in or creating a new account.
+I will then build a full JSON API for Posts.

 [Details][phase-one]